farhanabid786/Book-Recommender-System/README.md

 A requirements.txt file containing all the project dependencies is provided as part of this repo.

-In order to create your vector database, you'll need to create a .env file in your root directory containing your OpenAI API key.
-Instructions on how to do this are part of the tutorial.
+In order to create your vector database, you'll need to create a .env file in your root directory containing your NVIDIA API key(recommended to perform with OpenAI API key).

 The data for this project can be downloaded from Kaggle.
 Instructions on how to do this are also in the repo.